 4.1 Dispensing Violent Films to Minors CRS 18-7-601

 In Colorado, providing certain violent films to anyone under the age of 18 can be a criminal offense.
 This applies to videos that are considered predominantly appealing to an interest in violence with actual violence resulting in injury or death.
 Dispensing violent films to minors is a misdemeanor with penalties including a fine of up to $1,000.

 In Colorado, behavior that induces a person under the age of 18 to violate a law, ordinance or court order is considered contributing to the delinquency of a minor.
 Contributing to the delinquency of a minor is a Class 4 felony offense that carries penalties of 2 to 6 years in prison and fines up to $500,000.

 It is unlawful in Colorado to give, sell, dispense, distribute, or offer a cigarette, nicotine, or other tobacco product to anyone under the age of 18.
-Selling tobacco to a minor is a class 2 petty offense in Colorado that carries a fine of $200.
+Selling or furnishing tobacco to a minor is a class 2 petty offense in Colorado that carries a fine of $200.

 Call us for help...

 If you have been charged with providing sexually explicit material to children, please contact us at Colorado Legal Defense Group.
 Our caring Colorado defense attorneys have many years of experience representing clients who have been charged with criminal offenses.
 We are among the best Colorado criminal defense attorneys to call.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.

 - C.R.S.
 18-7-502(5)

 - C.R.S.
 18-7-502(1)